Poppy Flower Meaning Complete Guide

 Poppy flower meaning has existed since ancient times.
 Poppies have long been associated with death, repose and eternal sleep.
 The Egyptians included poppies at funerals and in burial tombs.
 In more recent times, poppies have been closely connected to fallen soldiers in WWI.

-In contrast with meanings connected to death and sleep, poppy flowers also symbolize beauty, magic, consolation, humility, fertility, prosperity and eternal life.
+Poppy flowers also symbolize beauty, magic, consolation, humility, fertility, prosperity and eternal life.
 The bright petals of poppies are a stunning contrast in fields of green.
 The large, delicate petals are a unique feature of these beautiful flowers.
-Learn more about the symbolism and history of this fascinating flower!
+Learn more below about the symbolism and history of this fascinating flower!

 Poppy Meaning to the Greeks